-Updated 12MP, 3-lens camera system with telephoto lens and cinematic mode.
-Bright, 1000-nit Super XDR OLED display with adaptive display rates up to 120 MHz for super-smooth motion.
+Updated 12MP, 3-lens camera system with 6x optical zoom telephoto lens and cinematic mode.
+Bright, 6.7-inch Super XDR OLED display with adaptive refresh rates up to 120 MHz for super-smooth motion.
 Glossy, polished steel frame.
-Service provided by Cricket Wireless.

 Adaptive display rate isn't 120 MHz all the time.
 Expensive.

 Blazing-fast 5G connectivity.
 Rugged design.
 Splash-resistant.
 Powerful processor.
 Gorgeous OLED XDR display.
 Impressive dual cameras.
 Optimized for wireless charging.
 Available in 5 colors.

 This is a fairly pricey model.

 Thin.
 Lightweight.
 World’s smallest 5G phone.
 Extremely durable Ceramic Shield.
 Captivating OLED display.
 Same processor as the iPhone 12.
 Affordable.
 Available in 5 colors.

 May be a little too small for some users.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.